amurasystems/api/README.md

 ```

-### makeReservation

-Make a reservation.
+<h2 id="makereservations">Make reservations</h2>

 The reservation needs to be confirmed before a period of time configured by the tenant.
 After that it will be automatically released.

-Authentication: public or private depending on the tenant configuration

 Arguments: an array of reservation objects.
 Each reservations must specify: